 Portfolio securities will be selected according to the best judgement of the management and in compliance with the internal credit risk monitoring policy of the Management Company.

-For the purpose of stock-picking, the management neither exclusively nor automatically relies on the ratings issued by rating agencies, but bases its buy and sell opinion about a security on its own credit and market analyses.
+For the purpose of stock selection, management does not - neither exclusively nor automatically - rely on the ratings issued by rating agencies, but bases its buy and sell opinion about a security on its own credit and market analyses.
 By way of information, the management may specifically use securities with the ratings described below.